tuttelikz/farabio/docs/source/index.rst

 +++++++++++++++++

 farabio is a minimal open-source Python package based on PyTorch for out-of-the-box deep learning support in biomedical imaging.
+Apart, the strong focus of the package is to address **why** questions for each or most of the supported functionalities.

 Features: